 It freakin’ sucked, man.

-But we eventually got a roof over our heads.
-We had to build it ourselves, and it covered a one-room cabin, but at least we could stand up in our “living room” again.
+We eventually got a roof over our heads.
+We had to build it ourselves, and it covered a one-room cabin, but at least we had a “living room” we could stand up in again.

-On paper, we were not appealing to utility companies and landlords.
-We basically needed a miracle to be able to move into an actual house again.
+But we basically needed a miracle to be able to move into an actual house again.
+On paper, we were not appealing to landlords or utility companies.

 We basically needed a miracle to fix our lives.